tonyrusignuolo/CS546-Project/README.md

 |`jaime_lannister@yahoo.com`|`lionheart`		|`no`	|
 |`pbaressi@stevens.edu`		|`dangernoodle`		|`yes`	|

+These profiles were created using passwords that are in the seed folder.
+We use a package called ***bcrypt*** to send the passwords through a 16 salt round hashing.
+Aside from in the seed file for demonstrational purposes, there are no unhashed passwords anywhere in the source code nor the data base for proper security.

 ### External Sources
 If you like the design of the project, you can find the material-kit we used for the front end by Creative Tim in the link here: https://demos.creative-tim.com/material-kit/index.html